PassivePicasso/Rain-of-Stages/tools-and-resources.md

 ## Git
 Git is a Version Control System, this allows you to save your work on Github and maintain a history of your changes.

-Git can also be used to download a copy of Rain of Stages You can acquire Git a number of ways, here are two easy options
+Git can also be used to download a copy of Rain of Stages

 [Git for Windows](https://gitforwindows.org/){: .btn }
 [GitHub Extension for Visual Studio](https://visualstudio.github.com/){: .btn }

 ## uTinyRipper
-uTinyRipper can be used to extract Risk of Rain 2, or other Unity Game, assets such as Textures, Sounds, and Models.
+uTinyRipper can be used to extract assets such as Textures, Sounds, and Models from Risk of Rain 2 and other Unity Engine games.

 [uTinyRipper on GitHub](https://github.com/mafaca/UtinyRipper){: .btn}